Design decisions

 • Migration path: the two interfaces coexist, allowing gradual adoption without breaking existing code

 libtmux is pre-1.0.
 This is a deliberate choice — the API is still maturing.
-What this means in practice:
+What this means in practice for code you write today:

 • Minor versions (0.x → 0.y) may include breaking changes